Auth0

 Connecting to Auth0

-We need to provide Postgres with the credentials to connect to Airtable, and any additional options.
+We need to provide Postgres with the credentials to connect to Auth0, and any additional options.
 We can do this using the create server

 command: